Updated: Jan 16, 2021

 N4850 per 30 days for 5 years totals N295,000.
 With the addition of initial costs, the investment in an MTN solar box will exceed N325,000 and considering that what the user pays for is the time the box is in his possession and not the time it is used, the total investment may rise significantly.
-SolarKobo can recommend more reliable inverter systems that can be procured at a similar cost or even less with the help of an initial down-payment and a post-payment plan that can be spread over a period of twelve months.
+SolarKobo can recommend more reliable inverter systems that can be procured at a similar cumulative cost of the kit or even less with the help of an initial down-payment and a post-payment plan that can be spread over a period of twelve months.

 The MTN Lumos is sold in select MTN shops and centres across Nigeria.